coryandrewtaylor/IntroToPython/05_functions_and_classes/src/05_functions_and_classes.md

 ## Zero Arguments

-Call a zero-argument function the way you'd expect: its name and empty parentheses.
+Call a zero-argument function the way you'd expect: its name and empty parentheses

 ```python
 def four():